yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 ## Think

 After some times, I just stopped to work.
 Tell myself *"it is enough, now, I must finish it!"*.
-I took a sheet of paper, a pen and began to write down some trees.
+I took a sheet of paper, a pen and began to draw some trees.

+I began by make by removing most of the verbosity.
 I first renamed `<item name="Menu">` by simpler name `M` for example.
 I obtained something like: